 into a soft delete.

-The server provides tool arguments that can use the soft delete request control, the hard delete request control, and other controls necessary to process these operations.
+The Directory Server provides tool arguments that can use the soft delete request control, the hard delete request control, and other controls necessary to process these operations.
 Procedures to show how to use these options are presented later in this section.